Connecting new developments: 17 FAQs answered

 Fixed Wireless and Sky Muster™

-8. Is an nbn™ New Developments application required for Fixed Wireless and Sky Muster™ areas?
+8. Is an nbn™ New Development application required for Fixed Wireless and Sky Muster™ areas?

 9. Why isn’t the application form working in my browser?